-This article explains the purpose and use of the Blob output option that is available in the Enterprise plans of the Clipchamp API.
+This article explains the purpose and use of the Blob output option that is available in the Business and Enterprise plans of the Clipchamp API.
 We illustrate when to favour the Blob output option over our “pre-canned” video upload options, such as the inbuilt capability to have us upload your users’ videos to your AWS S3 or Microsoft Azure accounts.

 What is a Blob and what does the Blob output option do?

 You can think of an instance of Blob as a file handle that may represent some in-memory data, binary data received from